Microblading @Browworks by Nori

 TIP- After scheduling my touch up procedure, I found out I would need to be in attendance at a funeral.
 Since I knew I had some swelling the previous time, I iced my brows the night after my touch the procedure.
 The next morning, I looked much better than the first time round.
 No redness or swelling, and I retained all my pigment.
 Losing pigment is a common concern when icing, so most technicians don’t recommend it, but if you find yourself in pinch like I did you can try it, but be warned it could result in loss of pigment, I guess I was just lucky.

 About a month after the initial procedure it is recommend that you have one touch-up.
-Nori includes one touch up in your initial investment price.
-You can check out pricing at her link here, Browworks by Nori.
-The touch up is mainly to check how your body healed, make sure the pigment took properly, and if needed add in some additional strands to complete the fill process.
+Nori includes one touch up in your initial investment price which you can check out at her link here, Browworks by Nori.
+The touch up is mainly to check how your body healed, make sure the pigment took properly, and if needed add in some additional lines to complete the fill process.
 If you have read anything about microblading, all professionals agree that you will retain more pigment your second time.
 In my opinion I agree with them, it seems like my brows stayed fuller and darker from the final touch up.
 I am now 6 weeks healed and they look amazing.
 In fact, they are so natural I have to tell people that I had them done, but when I look back at pictures pre microblading the difference is so dramatic.
 This is my completely healed picture 4 weeks after my final touch up.
 I am very happy with the final look and love the fact that I no longer have to pencil in my eyebrows to have them show up.
 So take if from me, if you are in the market for some new brows, I highly recommend Nori Blagg, @Browworks by Nori.

 Always want to keep up with what the Gainer’s are doing?
 Sign up for our “insiders only” newsletter and know before it hits the blog.